1st Flintshire Rifle Volunteers: 2/5th (Flintshire) Battalion

 The 2/5th (Flintshire) Bn formed at the RWF's depot at Wrexham on 11 September 1914.
 It was assigned to 203rd (2nd North Wales) Brigade in 68th (2nd Welsh) Division, which began to assemble at Northampton in April 1915.
 It replaced the 53rd (W) Division at Bedford in July.
 Training was made difficult by the lack of arms and equipment, and the need to supply drafts to the 1st Line units.
-At first the men were issued with obsolete .256-in Japanese Ariska rifles for training.
+At first the men were issued with obsolete .256-in Japanese Arisaka rifles for training.
 In July the battalions were reorganised and the Home Service-only men were transferred to Provisional units (47th Provisional Bn, later 23rd Bn RWF, in the case of the RWF's TF battalions).
 By November the 2nd Line battalions were so weak that their establishment was reduced to 600 men.
 On 22 November the 2/5th (Flintshire) Bn absorbed the 2/6th (Glamorgan) Bn, Welsh Regiment.
 Late in 1915 the 68th (2nd W) Division's battalions handed over their Japanese rifles to the provisional battalions and were issued with some old Lee–Enfield rifles converted to charger loading.

 68th (2nd Welsh) Division was assigned to Home Defence duties and in November 1915 it joined First Army in Central Force.
 By September 1916 the division was in General Reserve for Central Force, and in November the 2/5th Bn was at Westleton in Suffolk.
 By May 1917 the division had transferred to Northern Army (Home Forces), and the battalion was at Henham Park in Halesworth, Suffolk, for its summer station.
 In October 1917 it moved to Great Yarmouth where it transferred to 204th (2nd Cheshire) Brigade.
 2/5th (Flintshire) Bn was disbanded on 16 March 1918 and replaced in 204th Bde by a training unit.